libish-jacob/Blog/_posts/2018-05-31-how-to-disable-a-keyboard-shortcut-handler-in-wpf.md

 Here we will see how to disable default keyboard shortcut in DataGrid.

+{% highlight csharp %}
 <datagrid itemssource="{Binding Values}">
   <datagrid.inputbindings>
     <keybinding command="{Binding NotACommand}" key="Delete" modifiers="Control"></keybinding>
   </datagrid.inputbindings>
 </datagrid>
+{% endhighlight %}

+And in your viewmodel, the command NotACommand will look like this.

+{% highlight csharp %}
+internal class MainWindowViewModel {
+  public ICommand NotACommand  {
+    get {
+      return ApplicationCommands.NotACommand;
+    }
+  }
+}
+{% endhighlight %}